 Among asymptomatic neonates, 5 to 15% eventually develop neurologic sequelae; hearing loss is the most common.

 Symptomatic neonates are given antiviral drugs.
-Oral valganciclovir 16 mg/kg 2 times a day for 6 months decreases viral shedding in neonates with congenital CMV and modestly improves hearing and developmental outcomes at 12 and 24 months of age (1 Treatment reference Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
+Oral valganciclovir 16 mg/kg 2 times a day for 6 months decreases viral shedding in neonates with congenital CMV and modestly improves hearing and developmental outcomes at 12 and 24 months of age ( 1 Treatment reference Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
 Signs at birth, if present, are intrauterine growth restriction, prematurity... read more ).
+In utero treatment of affected fetuses with acyclovir or valacyclovir may also improve neonatal outcomes, but large studies are lacking.

 The main toxicity of treatment is neutropenia Neutropenia Neutropenia is a reduction in the blood neutrophil count.
 If it is severe, the risk and severity of bacterial and fungal infections increase.
 Focal symptoms of infection may be muted, but fever... read more .